metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/bff_pxf_simulator/README.md

 # NAME

-bff-pxf-simulator: A script that creates a JSON array of random BFF/PXF
+bff-pxf-simulator: A script that creates a JSON array of simulated BFF/PXF

 # SYNOPSIS